 Source: www.dailyforex.com

-Traders’ preferences for home markets vs foreign markets have shifted in the last few years, with several factors giving investors the confidence to diversify their portfolios.
+Traders’ preferences for home markets vs foreign markets have shifted in the last few years, as investors have gained the confidence to diversify their portfolios due to many factors.
 In Q1 2023, the percentage of global investors focusing on domestic equities dropped to 45%, compared to 51% reported in Q1 2022.
 The shift from domestic to foreign equities is most noticeable in the US, with the percentage of US traders investing in domestic equities declining to 42% in Q1 2023, compared to 60% in Q1 2022.

-When it comes to geographic distribution, some countries have a more concentrated percentage of Forex traders than others.
-According to data published by VT Markets, a global multi-asset CFD broker, Asia is the region with the highest number of online Forex traders, with 3.2 million Asian investors trading currency pairs.
-Europe and North America are also some of the bigger Forex trading markets in the world, with each of the two regions reporting 1.5 million traders.
-Africa and the Middle East also fall under the category of regions with a high number of Forex traders while the least number of traders are based in Oceania.
+When it comes to geographic distribution, some countries have a more concentrated percentage of forex traders than others.
+According to data published by VT Markets, a global multi-asset CFD broker, Asia is the region with the highest number of online forex traders, with 3.2 million Asian investors trading currency pairs.
+Europe and North America are some of the bigger forex trading markets in the world as well, with each of the two regions reporting 1.5 million traders.
+Africa and the Middle East also fall under the category of regions with a high number of forex traders, while the least number of traders are based in Oceania.

 Numbers of Forex Traders by Region